Want to learn how to use data-driven software analyses to provide information for decisions on further developing your software systems?

-In this workshop, we’ll analyze software systems and surrounding processes as well as teams to uncover weaknesses in development and operation—solely based on data.
-As a foundation, we’ll use best practices and methodologies from the area of data science.
+In this workshop we together analyze data-driven software systems as well as the surrounding processes and organization in order to uncover weak points in the development and operation.
+As our foundation we use best practices and methodologies from the field of data science.

 Learn how to:

-- Use standard tools from the fields of data science for the analysis of software data.
+- Use standard tools from data science for the analysis of software data.

-- Identify problems in software development in a data-driven, systematic and structured way.
+- Work on problems in software development in a data-driven, methodological, and structured way.

-- Communicate analyses and insights that are also understandable to non-technical people.
+- Communicate analyses and insights in a way that is understandable for non-techies.

 Our team is happy to discuss other options with you.

 Private tuition and large-group discounts are also available.
 Find out more here.

 Who should take this workshop?